 There are all kinds of very nice cutwork, whitework, and needle lace designs in the book.
 If you’re a bird-lover, you’ll find several good bird designs.
 There’s a great cat design, featuring cats prowling at night.
 There are several grape motifs, perfect for table linens.
 And the fun thing about these types of design – you can actually reinterpret them into other types of needlework, if you want to.
 Take the squirrels above, for example.
 If you eliminate all the connecting bars in the design and just trace the squirrels, branches, and leaves, it’d make a good surface embroidery design, as is, wouldn’t it?

-If you’re interested in learning whitework and its various forms (of which cutwork is one), one book I’d recommend the A-Z of Whitework, published by Country Bumpkin.
-You can find the book through various booksellers.
-In the States, I generally pick up the A-Z books through Wooly Thread.
+If you’re interested in learning whitework and its various forms (of which cutwork is one), one book I’d recommend the A-Z of Whitework, which I reviewed here.
+It’s available through the following book affiliates:

 You can find all kinds of other embroidery-related books on Antique Pattern Library, too.
 Use the “find” feature on your computer, and type in “embroidery” while on their catalog page, and you’ll come up with several real treasures, all available for free download!
 It’s a great resource.